Skip to the main content

 • Strength Required Lift up to 10 kg

-Safety precautions must be observed to reduce the risk of exposure to hazardous materials.
-Physical requirements may include lifting heavy items, climbing to heights or working in confined spaces.
+OHS advisors must observe safety precautions to reduce the risk of exposure to hazardous materials.
+Physical requirements may include lifting heavy items, climbing to heights, or working in confined spaces.

 Interests & Abilities